Her Majesty’s Government of Gibraltar is extremely proud of its track record of investment in the refurbishment of the existing rental housing stock.

 We will continue this area next with the refurbishment of Willis’ House.

-The proposed major refurbishment works will be in line with that achieved with those recently refurbished.
+I looked for “roofing near me” and found a reliable source who proposed major refurbishment works will be in line with that achieved with those recently refurbished.
+They went with Bondoc Roofing for roofing services.
+You can too look for more about Bourdeau Contracting here if you need refurbishment services.
 It will entail the provision of a new mono pitched roof, the application of a new specialist insulated render system and the replacement of windows with double glazed units.
 There will also be works to the communal stairwell and landing areas in the form of re-tiling and redecoration and there will be a general uplift to the building.

 Moving to the South District, where works to Sandpits House have been completed and Alameda Estate is almost complete, the next refurbishment will be to Coelho House.